skienzmatishun/rippreport/content/p/bull/index.md

 <a href=https://rippreport.com/p/state-of-the-city.pdf>The State of City</a>

-“The co-mingling of money is what put our utilities in the state they’re in today."
+"The co-mingling of money is what put our utilities in the state they’re in today."

 To put this in perspective, if we continued hiding City operating expenses in the Utility budget and transferring profits to pay government expenses, the City would have falsely reported massive surpluses each year.